Midtrans/mt-alt-doc/en/snap/platform/overview.md

 #### Install New Midtrans Payment App

 During the transition period, move from Old Midtrans App to New Midtrans App, you can install New Midtrans App before uninstalling the Old Midtrans App.
 You can install and test the New Midtrans App to ensure it will work.
-After the installation was successful, Shopify recommends uninstalling the Old Midtrans App to make the migration run well.
+Once you have install the new App, **Shopify recommends uninstalling the Old Midtrans App** to ensure smooth transition.

 1. Login to Midtrans [Merchant Administration Portal](https://dashboard.midtrans.com/login).